ctf0/laravel-goto-controller/README.md

 - in order for controller link to redirect to the correct place
     - make sure the `terminal.integrated.scrollback` is set to big number ex.`100000` or even more if you have a very long list, otherwise you might get redirected to wrong controller.
     - if the controllers still doesnt show up in the popup, try restarting the editor

+> #### Laravel v9+
+>
+> with v9 the route listing cmnd has changed, so now u have a new config to get around this, u can set the config per project so u have the same experience regardless of the fw version.
+>
+>```json
+>// v8-
+>"laravelGotoController.routeListCommand": "route:list --columns=uri,name,action,method --json",
+>
+>// v9+
+>"laravelGotoController.routeListCommand": "route:list --json",
+>```